CPMpy/cpmpy/docs/overview.rst

 is satisfied.
 This problem lies into the setting of **constraint satisfaction problem (CSP)**.
 Here the variables are each letter S,E,N,D,M,O,R,Y and their domain is {0,1,2,...,9}.
 The constraints represents the fact that

-The area of a circle is :raw-latex:`$\pi r^2$`

-The cpmpy implementation for this problem looks like:
+The cpmpy implementation for this CSP looks like: